One week out, Biden imagines a post-Trump America and the president launches more attacks

 An enthusiastic crowd stood close together outdoors in a steady rain in Michigan as Trump introduced a video featuring past Biden statements about China, the North American Free Trade Agreement and fracking.
 Biden does not oppose fracking but has muddled his position at times, giving Trump and his allies an opening in states such as Pennsylvania.

-Trump also suggested that Biden is mentally weak and that Harris, who is more liberal, would take power early in a Biden presidency.
+Trump also suggested that Biden is mentally weak and that Harris, a senator from California who is more liberal, would take power early in a Biden presidency.
 “Three weeks in, Joe’s shot — let’s go, Kamala, you ready?” he said.

 Biden sought to complement his pitch on the campaign trail with a pair of new ads, neither of which explicitly mentions Trump or a specific policy issue.
 Instead, they aim to leave voters with a positive personal impression of the Democratic nominee and return to the themes with which he launched his campaign last year.